Do not get confused

 An international organisation in Strasbourg which comprises 47 countries of Europe.
 It was set up to promote democracy and protect human rights and the rule of law in Europe.

-Regular meeting (at least twice a year) of the heads of state or government from the member states of the European Union for the purpose of planning Union policy.
+Institution of the European Union, consisting of the heads of state or government from the member states together with the President of the European Commission, for the purpose of planning Union policy.

 The EU currently has 27 members that have delegated some of their sovereignty so that decisions on specific matters of joint interest can be made democratically at European level.
 No country has ever joined the EU without first belonging to the Council of Europe.